mctools/ncrystal/docs/ncmat_doc.md

   type     vdosdebye
 ```

+Note that in *NCMAT v5* (described below), a new optional keyword *debye_temp*
+is added for this section, allowing it to be used in files without a separate
+@DEBYETEMPERATURE section.

 ### The @DENSITY section ###

 In order to support non-crystalline materials for which a vibrational density of